dansteingart/without_the_hot_air/pages_md/SEwtHA_01.md

 The result of this lack of meaningful numbers and facts?
 We are inundated with a ﬂood of crazy innumerate codswallop.
 The BBC doles out advice on how we can do our bit to save the planet – for example “switch off your mobile phone charger when it’s not in use;” if anyone objects that mobile phone chargers are not *actually* our number one form of energy consumption, the mantra “every little helps” is wheeled out.
 Every little helps?
 A more realistic mantra is:

 > if everyone does a little, we’ll achieve only a little.
+>
+> (For the beneﬁt of readers who speak American, rather than English, the translation of “every little helps” into American is “every little bit helps.”)

 Companies also contribute to the daily codswallop as they tell us how wonderful they are, or how they can help us “do our bit.”
 BP’s website, for example, celebrates the reductions in carbon dioxide (CO<sub>2</sub>) pollution they hope to achieve by changing the paint used for painting BP’s ships.
 Does anyone fall for this?
 Surely everyone will guess that it’s not the exterior paint job, it’s the stuff *inside* the tanker that deserves attention, if society’s CO<sub>2</sub> emissions are to be signiﬁcantly cut?
-BP also created a web-based carbon absolution service, “<span class="websitetitle">targetneutral.com</span>,” which claims that they can “neutralize” all your carbon emissions, and that it “doesn’t cost the earth” – indeed, that your CO<sub>2</sub> pollution can be cleaned up for just £40 per year.
+BP also created a web-based carbon absolution service,[targetneutral.com](targetneutral.com), which claims that they can “neutralize” all your carbon emissions, and that it “doesn’t cost the earth” – indeed, that your CO<sub>2</sub> pollution can be cleaned up for just £40 per year.
 How can this add up? – if the true cost of ﬁxing climate change were £40 per person then the government could ﬁx it with the loose change in the Chancellor’s pocket!

-Even more reprehensible are companies that exploit the current concern for the environment by offering “water-powered batteries,” “biodegrad
+Even more reprehensible are companies that exploit the current concern for the environment by offering “water-powered batteries,” “biodegradable mobile phones,” “portable arm-mounted wind-turbines,” and other pointless [tat](#foo2).

-For the beneﬁt of readers who speak American, rather than English, the translation of “every little helps” into American is “every little bit helps.”

-able mobile phones,” “portable arm-mounted wind-turbines,” and other pointless tat.

 Campaigners also mislead.
 People who want to promote renewables over nuclear, for example, say “offshore wind power could power all UK homes;” then they say “new nuclear power stations will do little to tackle climate change” because 10 new nuclear stations would “reduce emissions only by about 4%.”
 This argument is misleading because the playing ﬁeld is switched half-way through, from the “number of homes powered” to “reduction of emissions.”
 The truth is that the amount of electrical power generated by the wonderful windmills that “could power all UK homes” is *exactly the same* as the amount that would be generated by the 10 nuclear power stations!
 “Powering all UK homes” accounts for just 4% of UK emissions.

-Perhaps the worst offenders in the kingdom of codswallop are the people who really should know better – the media publishers who promote the codswallop – for example, New Scientist with their article about the “water-powered car.” <span class="red">\*</span>
+Perhaps the worst offenders in the kingdom of codswallop are the people who really should know better – the media publishers who promote the codswallop – for example, [New Scientist with their article about the “water-powered car.”](https://www.newscientist.com/article/mg19125621-200-a-fuel-tank-full-of-water/)<span class="red">\*</span>

 In a climate where people don’t understand the numbers, newspapers, campaigners, companies, and politicians can get away with murder.